 National Center for Faculty Development and Diversity

 Lots of resources and workshops, such as jump starting your research, post-tenure slumps, and more.
 The founder, Kerry Ann Rockquemore, gave a well-received workshop at Loyola in 2012.
+At least one colleague used a discretionary Dean's grant to pay for an individual subscription in summer 2015.

 This year, Academic Affairs is augmenting the Summer Research Grant program with additional grants to support the specific needs of midcareer faculty.
 After earning tenure, faculty at Loyola and elsewhere often experience increased expectations and challenges to work-life balance precisely at a time in their careers when they are ready to begin a new major research project or expand the scope of their research.
 These earmarked grants are designed to support the crucial preparatory work for faculty at the Associate rank to reenergize their scholarly agenda or to enter a new field of inquiry beyond one’s initial area of specialization.
 This opportunity is part of the Finding the Path initiative to bring institutional support and attention to the challenges often faced at mid-career.
 There is no separate application.
 To be considered for this additional opportunity, simply mark the “mid-career grant” box on the Summer Research Grant form.